node-red/node-red.github.io/docs/creating-nodes/packaging.md

 title: Packaging
 ---

-Nodes can be packaged as npm modules.
+Nodes can be packaged as modules and published to the npm repository.
 This makes them easy to install along with any dependencies they may have.

-### Naming

-Node packages that are maintained by the Node-RED project use the prefix `node-red-node-`.
-3rd party nodes should chose a naming scheme that avoids that prefix.

-It is suggested they use `node-red-contrib-` as a prefix, although that is not a requirement.

 ### Directory structure